I have picture, but no sound.

 - Select the appropriate audio option and press [OK].

-You may also press the [TiVo] button and navigate to Menu > Settings > Audio & Video Settings > Language & Audio Description.
+You may also press the [TiVo] button and navigate to Menu > Settings > Accessibility > Language & Audio Description.
 Press [OK] to select it and choose the appropriate audio.

 On a DTA Mini Box:

 - While watching TV, press the yellow [A] button.
 Pressing multiple times will toggle SAP on/off.
-A window will display in the top left corner of the screen to indicate if it is set to On or Off.
+A window will display in the top left corner of the screen to indicate if the audio language is set to English or Spanish.